JNPauli/Emotional_Machines/open-lab-notebook/Documentation.md

 Features extracted from face recognition, combined with the context, has already been done by Lee et al. (2019)[https://openaccess.thecvf.com/content_ICCV_2019/papers/Lee_Context-Aware_Emotion_Recognition_Networks_ICCV_2019_paper.pdf] but he solely used faces as the main object.

 The extracted features can then be used at the input to the SVR to predict the emotional valence.

+The emotional valence relates is important in regard to gaming disorder, because it can be argued, that a certain "dysfunctional" behavior still needs to be examined in respect to the emotionality.
+N